What’s the cost of living a disorganised life?

 This might be my favourite reason to get organised.
 I can attest first hand that getting your life in order brings opportunities.
 With all the time you get back and reduced stress-levels, you’ll be the best version of yourself, and will be in a much better position to pursue your dreams, start that side hustle, train for that marathon, or even commit to finding your perfect match.
 Getting organised hunts down those opportunities and brings them to fruition.

 If all this doom and gloom has sent you crawling under your desk, don’t worry, I have good news for you.
-Organisational psychology research shows that being organised triggers positive behaviors!
+Organisational psychology research shows that being organised triggers positive behaviours!
 Scientists have proven that living and working in organised environments encourages healthy eating choices and socially responsible habits, such as donating to charities.

 Need help?